The drinking water at Camp Lejeune has been contaminated with PFAS for over 50 years

 - in-situ chemical oxidation

 Every five years, cleanup actions at Camp Lejeune are reviewed to make sure people and environmental resources are protected.
 The most recent five-year review was reported in 2020.
 It found that cleanup actions will protect individuals and the environment in the long run once completed.
-By cleaning up and monitoring soils, maintaining institutional controls to prevent toxic exposure, and undertaking periodic reviews of all cleanup actions, the Environmental Protection Agency, the Navy, and the North Carolina Department of Environmental Quality continue to prevent toxic exposure and further contamination.
+By cleaning up and monitoring the water and soil, maintaining institutional controls to prevent toxic exposure, and undertaking periodic reviews of all cleanup actions, the Environmental Protection Agency, the Navy, and the North Carolina Department of Environmental Quality continue to prevent further drinking water contamination at Camp Lejeune.

 We provide superior legal assistance to Camp Lejeune toxic exposure victims